FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-variables.md

 This is my username : {% raw %}{{env.USERNAME}}.
 {% endraw %}
 ```

+And if you need to access environment variables in third-party configuration nodes where they haven't provided an option to use environment variables, you can access them with `${variableName}` in the node's input field.

 *Note: When you have variables with the same name, accessing them will prioritize the flow-level variable over the global-level one.
 To access a global-level environment variable in this scenario, you need to add a prefix to the variable name with '$parent'*